Mental Health

 Focusing on the Little Things: an antidote to my existential crisis

-This means we rely on donations from our community (people like YOU!) to keep our site running.
-We want to be here to support you all through this pandemic and beyond, which is why we are asking you to consider donating whatever you are able.
+This means we rely on donations from our readers (people like YOU!) to keep our site running.

 It might be just me, but I find myself plagued with these big, philosophical questions.
 Like, why are we here?
-What is the point of all this?I’ll be doing something random and have to sit down for a minute as the weight of the world presses into my chest.
+What is the point of all this?
+I’ll be doing something random and have to sit down for a minute as the weight of the world presses into my chest.

-In response to my seemingly-never-ending existential crisis, my therapist told me that although it sounds cliche, the minutiae is what matters.
+In response to my seemingly never-ending existential crisis, my therapist told me that although it sounds cliche, the minutiae is what matters.

 The small, precise, seemingly trivial details that life is composed of make life worth it.

-Such as my nephew’s precious laugh or when he calls me “Aunt Rara.”
-Or seeing a rainbow in the sky after a week of rain.
-Or the gray fur on my dog’s snoot and around his eyes that somehow seems to convey the wisdom he has inside him—all the little things.
+Or something.
+I might be misquoting, but when I was journaling after therapy, I came up with a pretty good list of the little things: my nephew’s precious laugh or when he calls me “Aunt Rara,” or seeing a rainbow after a week of rain, or the gray fur on my dog’s snoot and around his eyes that somehow seems to convey the wisdom he has—all the little things.

 I suggest that you also try making a list of your own beautiful minutiae.
+I’ve shared some tips on how to do this below.

 How to Make a “Minutiae” List

 What do I mean by the “little things” in life?
-I guess I’m talking about the type of stuff that usually goes unnoticed during the busier parts of our days or our lives that makes you happy.
+I guess I’m talking about the type of stuff that usually goes unnoticed during the busier parts of our days or our lives that make you happy.

 There are lots of examples.
 Maybe it’s the process of making a cup of coffee just the way you like it and feeling that pure bliss when you take the first sip (or maybe it’s getting Starbucks if that’s what you prefer).